VinlaRose/mcr-6/README.md

 Problem Statement: An imaginary ice crem shop wants to take its buisness online, Build a website so that customers can order their products online and get it delivered  at required address.

 ## Features (developed so far)

-A landing page with all their products didplayed.
+ Markup : - [x] A landing page with all their products didplayed.
-A cart for ordered products.
+          - [x] A cart for ordered products.
+          - [ ] Login page.
+          - [ ] Billing page.

 (The site is incomplete, more features will be added)